Cuba's Raul Castro, the builder of Fidel's dreams - Journal du Cameroun

 Whether wearing military fatigues or a suit and traditional button-down guayabera shirt, Raul enjoys the absolute loyalty of the military and the former revolutionaries.

-Nikolai Leonov, a friend and former head of the KGB’s Cuba department, says the outgoing president is a lover of hiking who is always joking around.
+Nikolai Leonov, a friend and former head of the KGB’s Cuba department, says the outgoing president loves hiking and joking around.

-But years earlier, it was him who gave the order to shoot Batista loyalists.
+But years earlier it was Raul Castro who gave the order to shoot Batista loyalists.

 “I couldn’t appear to the enemy as a man with a charitable soul,” he told the Sol de Mexico daily in 1993.